 Take the time to check out our Pet Parent’s Guide to Lumps on a Dog

 In most cases, a lump will need to be aspirated at the very least.
 There is one thing that I can absolutely tell you about lumps on a dog: There is no way to know what a lump is unless it is tested in some way.
 Not every lump needs to be surgically removed.
-In many cases, a lump can be monitored or lasered off by the vet.
+A lump can be monitored or lasered off by the vet in many cases.

 I could write an entire book on the Cocker eye, but suffice it to say that eye issues are a concern in the breed.
 Progressive retinal atrophy (PRA) can lead to blindness.
-Cockers can get cataracts or glaucoma as well, plus the very common cherry eye.
+Cockers can also get cataracts or glaucoma, plus the very common cherry eye.
 Our first Cocker was affected by bilateral cherry eye.
 Back in the 1990s, corrective surgery removed the swollen gland.
 Nowadays, there are a number of techniques used to help a dog with cherry eye.

 At the very least, a qualified vet should be performing a complete yearly eye examination on the Cocker.
 Another option is to take your Cocker to an eye clinic in your area.
 With a few droplets of a solution in each eye, a veterinarian will assess if your dog is affected by a number of eye diseases.